bamr87/it-journey/home.md

 Keywords: 'Home, Zer0'
 Description: This is an overall outline where you can start.
 Post: null
-lastmod: '2021-11-09T05:31:30.312Z'
+lastmod: '2021-11-23T23:34:25.466Z'
 toc: true
 sidebar:
   nav: main
 ---

 <!-- TODO:
-- [ ] Build Jekyll Layout
+- [x] Build Jekyll Layout
 - [ ] Automate build process
 - [ ] finish building the outline
 - [ ] Add index link to jekyll for it-journey
+- [ ] Build Site map page
 - [ ] Publish training article on [Programming Historian](https://programminghistorian.org/) -->

 # it-journey.home
-This is where it all begins.
-The place where you can always start from, and return to, during this journey into the world of information technology.
-Everything you build, create, and think about can be stored here.
-Your memories, skills, hobbies, can all be created, stored, and improved here in this digital world.

-This is where you can home.
-It's the place you always come back to after getting lost navigating through the  sea of jargon.
-This is where you can gather and organize your understanding of the world, and quickly retrieve your memories and tools to continue your quest.

-This here is the starting point.
-And as you build your knowledge, you can also share it for others to find.
+This is the starting point, midpoint, but never the endpoint.
+This is the place where we return after getting lost or wandering off.
+Think of this as our home base with a collection of maps, tools, and information we need to traverse through this chaotic digital world.
+There are journals to capture our experiences and findings, notes to quickly reference when our memories fail, and a library of documentation that gives us the depth of knowledge to build upon and share.
+Everything here is open source and free to use, and the goal is to make this repository a comprehensive learning tool for everyone to use.

 # Abstract